 In much of Montreal, “north” is actually northwest, and in some areas such as Verdun and Pointe-aux-Trembles it is actually due west.
 “Montreal directions” are used in naming street addresses and describing bus routes, among other things.
 As a result of this discrepancy, Montreal has been called “the only city where the sun sets in the north.”

 And nobody thought, at the point where the sun is literally setting in the direction that everyone thinks is north, that maybe they’d buggered up this whole geography thing?

-One weird side effect of all this: if the St Laurence is assumed to be flowing to the east (which is actually north), then the Victoria Bridge, which connects the city to the suburb of Saint-Lambert, must be running from north to south (even though it’s is actually west to east).
+One weird side effect of all this: if St Lawrence is assumed to be flowing to the east (which is actually north), then the Victoria Bridge, which connects the city to the suburb of Saint-Lambert, must be running from north to south (even though it’s is actually west to east).
 That means that the Saint-Lambert end must be the southern edge of the bridge.

-Directions are according to traditional Montreal map where downtown (example, rue Sherbrooke) is east-west, with Mont-Royal to the north and the river to the south.
-“North” on the Victoria bridge is actually south-west.
+Check out the state of this explanatory note on its own Wikipedia page: “Directions are according to traditional Montreal map where downtown (example, rue Sherbrooke) is east-west, with Mont-Royal to the north and the river to the south.
+“North” on the Victoria bridge is actually south-west.”